vcflib/bio-vcf/README.md

 about the actual contents of the VCF file (field names are resolved on the fly).

-To fetch all samples with a depth larger than 20 use an sfilter
+To fetch all entries where all samples have depth larger than 20 use an sfilter

 ```ruby
   bio-vcf --sfilter 'dp>20' < file.vcf